Sphereon-Opensource/PEX/README.md

 ## Breaking change: class and package renamed in v0.6.0!

-As part of introducing IPresentation Exchange v1 and v2 feature based detection support to our IPresentation Exchange library and not reaching version 1.X yet, we decided to change the name of both the package and the main entry class:
+As part of introducing Presentation Exchange v1 and v2 feature based detection support to our Presentation Exchange library and not reaching version 1.X yet, we decided to change the name of both the package and the main entry class:

 - The package was changed from `@sphereon/pe-js` to `@sphereon/pex`